 Both 2014 and 2015 were widely predicted to break the pattern of stagnant GDP growth.
 However, each year began poorly, with winter weather undermining production and expectations.
 In the end, GDP growth in both years was disappointing, with only 2.4 and 2.6 percent growth respectively.
-The pattern of reduced expectations was continued in 2016, with analysts dropping forecasts from around 3.0 percent to around 2.5 percent at the beginning of the year, then to below 2.0 percent as first quarter growth disappointed.
+The pattern of reduced expectations continued into 2016, with analysts dropping forecasts from around 3.0 percent to around 2.5 percent at the beginning of the year, then to below 2.0 percent as first quarter growth disappointed.
 The Federal Open Market Committee (FOMC) forecasts were also decreased in March 2016 and again in June, when the median GDP growth rate prediction decreased from 2.4 to 2.0 percent and the range moved from 2.0-2.7 to 1.8-2.2.
-Preliminary results for 2016 show a meager 1.6 percent real GDP growth rate.